uktrade/data-hub/apidocs/v2/company/README.md

 ## Technical details

 The company.yaml file is a Swagger 2.0 specification that generates a JSON API payload and describes JSON API behaviours.
 Swagger lacks the tools to describe the semantics of JSON API in detail, so the reader is advised to use the Example: data included for each object as a guide to the expected behaviour.

+## Date-time stamps

+Because the whole Company object is always passed back and forth between the client and server, responsibility for maintaining the modification timestamps, if present, (modified_on and archived_on) belongs to the server.
+The client is free to change these, but they will simply be ignored by the server on PUT.

+## Archive flag

+When a company is to be archived this is signalled outside of the main body with an Archived=true flag in the query part of the URL.
+In this case the archived_by relationship and the archived_reason fields become mandatory.
+Without creating a second endpoint this is not possible to model in Swagger.